reijer-dev/decompiler-benchmarking/README.md

 #### Arguments
 Invoke the producer from command line in your local Java environment.
-Use -h, /h, -help, /help, -? or /? to get argument details.
+Use -h, /h, -help, /help, -? or /? to get all argument details.

 # Using the assessor